News & Media

 These modified stem cells are able to specifically target and kill the cancer cells before dying off themselves.
 The use of this treatment has allowed animals with terminal cancer to live longer than expected, or have a better quality of life.

-Read more about how A/Prof Too is helping our furry friends.
+Click here to read more about how A/Prof Too is helping our furry friends.
+Click here to read PDF version.

 Click below to read how A/Prof Too, Dr Ho Yoon Khei and team worked with a group of veterinarians to help dogs suffering from cancer.